EricPickup/Shopify-Backend-Summer-2018-Challenge/README.md

 # Shopify Summer 2018 Back-End Intern Challenge

-An optional coding challenge to complete when applying to Shopify for the Summer 2018 Back-End Development position.
+An optional coding challenge to complete when applying to Shopify for the Summer 2018 Back-End Development Intern position.

 ## The Challenge